-It's 3:14am.
-You know the exact time because you checked your phone when you woke up, heart hammering, drenched in the kind of sweat that has nothing to do with the temperature.
-The thought is already there before your eyes are fully open.
+You woke up gasping.
+Heart hammering, drenched in the kind of sweat that has nothing to do with the temperature.
+The thought was already there before your eyes were fully open.
 It was waiting for you, the way it waits every night, patient and merciless:

 What if I'm going to hell?